-- Older people will be involved from the beginning in all discussions and decisions as to the best course of action and will be empowered as a result of this involvement.
+- Older people are involved from the beginning in all discussions and decisions as to the best course of action and are empowered as a result of this involvement.

-- The Choice Support Worker will work with the older person for up to 18-months
+- The Choice Support Worker and Choice Practitioner can work with the older person and their family for up to 12-months

 Sarah Wydall, Senior Research Fellow, at Aberystwyth University said;

 “This project addresses a failure of existing procedures to provide victims of elder abuse with a sense of justice and reassurance that the abuse will not continue.
 It is highly innovative in its approach, particularly the involvement of victims and the integration of research and practice.
 Although based in Wales, the findings of the project will have international significance.”

 Professor John Williams, of Aberystwyth Law School has said;

 “Our earlier research shows that victims of elder abuse want two things.

 - First, they want the abuse to end.

 It does not necessarily mean criminal proceedings.
 Other justice options are needed which ensure that the abuse ends and provides the older person with a sense that justice has been done.”